TABLE Tantrix Tournament Rules – 2007 British Open version

 5. Talking excessively during a game in order to try to distract your opponent, otherwise putting undue pressure on them (e.g. by telling them to play faster) or talking at all about any game in progress other than your own.

-6. Anything else which may secure an unfair advantage for you or for another player.
+6. Anything else, which may secure an unfair advantage for you or for another player.

 Anyone caught cheating (or who withdraws from the tournament before completing all their games, including withdrawal after day 1) risks being disqualified from the current tournament and banned from future tournaments.

-11) Colour-blind sets:
+10) Colour-blind sets:

 1. In order to facilitate the participation of colour-blind players, a limited number of special colour-blind sets (with the green links replaced by white links) may be made available.

-12) Disputes and Tournament Controllers:
+11) Disputes and Tournament Controllers:

 Players should try to resolve any disputes between themselves in a friendly manner after pausing the clock.
 If this proves to be impossible, they can ask the Controller for a ruling.
 The Tournament Controller's decision is final.

-Appendix - Time-out adjustments (detailed provisions)
+Appendix - Mistakes (detailed provisions)

 IF A PLAYER HAS MORE THAN 6 TILES